Learner's permit: Germany

-At age 18, the learner's permit will be automatically replaced by a normal driving license - no further test is needed.
-These legal circumstances in Germany are comparable to those in Austria in that respect; thus, one can cross these countries' border with a learner's permit.
+Germany does not issue a Learner's Permit and does not allow driving lessons other than with a fully licensed driving instructor.
+The minimum age for a Class B driving license for private cars is 18 years.
+However, obtaining a provisional driving license is possible for anyone aged 17 after receiving full training in a driving school and passing both the regular theory and on-the-road test.
+Until the young drivers reach the age of 18, they must be accompanied in the car by an experienced license holder.
+This regulation is called BF17 (Begleitetes Fahren, accompanied driving), see Graduated driver licensing.

 Hong Kong

 In Hong Kong, any person aged 18 or above can apply for a Learner's Driving License for private cars, light goods vehicle and motorcycles.
-For other types of vehicle, the age required is 21 and the applicant must have a valid private car or light goods vehicle driving license for 3 years.
+For other types of vehicle, the age required is 21 and the applicant must have a valid private car or light goods vehicle full driving license for 1 year, or have such full driving license issued after the completion of the respective probationary driving period.
 Unlike other jurisdictions, a learner must be supervised by an approved driving instructor instead of an ordinary fully licensed driver, or attending an approved driving school to learn to drive (except motorcycles, which learners can drive on their own, but motorcycle learners must pass a motorcycle course from an approved driving school before they can learn to drive on road).
 L-plate is also required when the learner is practicing.